Corpsmembers Aid in Flood Response

 Cyrus Bird-Walker, a Corpsmember serving as the Brainerd Field Crew Leader, described in a recent blog post getting the call to serve in the flood response while they were just getting started on a regular day of pulling garlic mustard, “we got called up before even starting work for the day, despite being prepared for it.
 Chris and I then made the drive up to Kabetogama on the southern side of Voyageurs National Park.
 Our 3.5 hour drive was relatively short compared to the crews coming up from the south district and Iowa.”

 Corpsmembers and crews come from all across Minnesota and Iowa to serve together in this duty.
-Austin Godwin, an AmeriCorps member on the Iowa Polk Field Crew, described what it meant to be part of this team effort in a blog post “We organized together and became one big team.
+Austin Godwin, an AmeriCorps member on the Iowa Polk County Field Crew, described what it meant to be part of this team effort in a blog post “We organized together and became one big team.
 Our team building and communication improved over the days and became closer to one another.”

 For questions about Conservation Corps Minnesota & Iowa disaster response, contact Brian Miller, program director – AmeriCorps field crews, 651-209-9900.